SLaks/csrf-crypto/README.md

 }
 ```

+To force the cookie to be regenerated, call `res.resetCsrf()` before calling `getFormToken()`.
+This method will remove the current cookie and clear any cached validity information.
+This method should be called in conjuction wit hthe `userData()` option to regenerate the cookie of the user changes (eg, after logging in).

 #Helper Middleware

 If you don't want to manually verify the token in every POST, you have two options: